eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 21: ChangeNotifierProviderApp widget in presentation layer._
+_Code snippet 22: ChangeNotifierProviderApp Widget in Presentation Layer._

-After WeatherNotifier has been injected into the widget tree inside ChangeNotifierProvider, it can be accessed inside the weather Widget.
+After `WeatherNotifier` has been injected into the Widget Tree inside `ChangeNotifierProvider`, it can be accessed inside the `Weather` widget.

 ```dart
 ...